 The only kind of method to customize and quantify in detail is some form of energetic testing, which is not considered scientific, but it can work.
-I use a pendulum to get yes or no answers that works long distance, too.
+I use muscle testing, even long distance with myself as a surrogate, to get yes or no answers that works long distance, too.
 Energetic testing works through the instinct of the autonomic nervous system of the person being tested.
 With long distance testing it also works through the person doing the testing or a surrogate, How it works long distance has to do with quantum fields of physics, but I won’t attempt to explain that here.

 Many people dismiss energetic testing as non scientific, but compared to what?
 Science itself has become a religion with authority signaled by overwhelming people with technical detail—they must know what they are talking about if we don’t understand.
 The average person cannot sort out who knows what, or how relevant it is to their individual needs.